The Kern Scholars Program is an opportunity for young men and women who are called into pastoral ministry to earn a

 - Complete the GRTS Application to the Master of Divinity program

-- Complete the Free Application for Federal Student Aid (FAFSA).
+- Complete the Free Application for Federal Student Aid (FAFSA) and Seminary Scholarship Application.
 NOTE: Other scholarships and financial aid are available should you not be accepted in the Kern Scholars Program.

 - Kern Program Application